saulpierotti/markdown_notebook/AG.md

 * In DNA sequencing chips, I detect a series of SNPs distanced about the linkage disequilibrium
 	* If 2 SNPs are close enough, I can infer that the sequence in between is what I would expect from the aplotype

+# Copy number variation
+* A CNV is a 1 kb or longer DNA segment present at variable copy number
+* They can be discovered by analizing the depth of coverage of the region
+	* This does not tell me in which allele the copies are (!)
+* There are portions of mithocondrial DNA integrated in the nuclear genome
+	* These are called NUMTS and they are mostly pseudogenes, but maybe some of them are functional
+	* They are still being integrated, so they tend to be quite variable
+	* The ones integrated most recently tend to be really similar to the mithocondrial sequences
+* Array competitive genomic hybridization (aCGH) was once a golden standard for CNVs, now it is not
+	* It is used for the identification of tumors
+	* It is performed on a DNA microarray
+	* Single probes are 50-75 nucleotides long and they are syntetized
+		* They are selected so to be spaced around 20 kb apart and to have a specific GC %
+		* I need to have a certain GC % so to be able to do the annealing step for all the microarray at the same temperature
+		* I do not want probes on repeated sequences
+	* I do the hybridization with a reference DNA and the sample mixed and marked with different fluorophores
+	* I measure the log_2 of the ratio of the intensities in order to call CNVs
+		* 0 means that I have the same number of copies, 1 that I have the double number of copies
+	* If I want to decrease the noise I can decide to call only more than 5 (es) sequential calls at the same level
+		* In this way I loose resolution (!)
+	* Note that if I compare the X chromosome in males and females, I get double the reads in females (!)
+	* It is a good complement for cytogenetics

+# GWAS
+* I want to find the association between a phenotype and a genomic locus
+* I can genotype individuals with a SNPs array and see if there is association with the phenotype
+	* I check allele frequencies that differ in the different cohorts
+* The result is a Manhattan plot
+	* I have the chromosome lenght on the x axis (coordinate of the SNPs)
+	* In the y axis I have the -log of the p-value for the association
+		* Lower p-values are on the highest part (!)
+* I am doing a lot of multiple testing so my threshold must be really high (!)
+	* I use the Bonferroni correction or false discovery rate
+* Continuous traits tend to be normally distributed
+	* On a SNPs A/G I can have 3 possible genotypes: AA, AG, GG
+	* I measure the genotype of each individual and its continuous trait
+	* I take the means of the groups for each genotype and I perform a statistical test on means, like ANOVA

+# Detect inbreeding
+* The inbreeding coefficient indicates the probability that random positions among 2 individuals are equal by descent
+	* It is calculated by tracing a close path on the pedigree of an individual
+* Runs of homozigosity (ROH) refer to stretches of chromosome which are completely homozygus
+	* This could mean that the 2 stretches are identical by descent (!)
+	* The ROH % is equivalent to the coefficient of inbreeding

-# Genotyping platforms
+# Genotyping
+* Genotyping means to determine the genotype at one locus
+* I can perform high throughput genotyping with beadchips
+	* I have beads with primers that anneal in different positions in the genome, so to be evenly spaced and belowe the linkage disequilibrium lenght
+	* The output of a beadchip is essentially a .map file with additional experimental information (signal intensity for the SNP)
+	* The position of some probes in the genome is unknown, so the row of their SNP starts with 0 (chromosome) and ends with 0 (position)
-* The main ones are from Illumina and Affimetrix
+* The main genotyping platforms are from Illumina and Affimetrix
 * The specific fragments to be genotyped are detected by primer extension
 	* I have a primer right in front of a SNP
 	* I add the 2 possible nucleotides for the SNP labeled with different fluorophores and blocked
 	* I see what happens

-# Copy number variation
-* A CNV is a 1 kb or longer DNA segment present at variable copy number
-* They can be discovered by analizing the depth of coverage of the region
-	* This does not tell me in which allele the copies are (!)